Strawberry Topped Chocolate Pavlova

 Instructions

 - Preheat the oven to 350º.
-Line baking sheet with parchment.
+Line the baking sheet with parchment.
 Draw a 9-inch circle on parchment, then flip the paper over.
 Set aside.

 - Beat the egg whites till soft peaks form.
-Add salt, then slowly add the sugar, while continuing to beat, until meringue is stiff and glossy.
+Add salt, then slowly add the sugar, while continuing to beat, until the meringue is stiff and glossy.
 Sift cocoa powder over the meringue, then add vinegar, vanilla, and chopped chocolate.
 Fold well till combined.

 - Pile the meringue onto the baking sheet, keeping it within the 9-inch circle.
-Smooth top and edges with an offset spatula.
+Smooth the top and edges with an offset spatula.

 - Place in oven and immediately decrease the temperature to 300º.